-- The Enter DTC screen displays.
-The screen shows the code "001", with the first "0" highlighted. - Use the UP and DOWN buttons, as necessary, to scroll to the first digit of the DTC, then press the DTC/FF button. - The selected character displays solid, and the next character is highlighted. - 6.
-Select the remaining digits in the DTC in the same way, pressing the DTC/FF button to confirm each digit.
-When you have selected all the DTC digits, press the ENTER button to view the DTC definition.
+- 4. The Enter DTC screen displays.
+The screen shows the code "001", with the first "0" highlighted. - - The selected character displays solid, and the next character is highlighted. - Select the remaining digits in the DTC in the same way, pressing the DTC/FF ➡ button to confirm each digit.
+When you have selected all the DTC digits, press the ENTER ⊕ button to view the DTC definition.